jellysg/42-Singapore/01_get_next_line/readme.md

-this assignment was particularly tricky, hence the need for main.c even with assistance from paco
+This assignment was particularly tricky, hence the need for main.c even with assistance from paco

-feel free to test it out using my main.c and test.txt
+Feel free to test it out using my main.c and test.txt

-### 1. Replace 'prepare_list_from_file' function with the following
+1. Replace 'prepare_list_from_file' function in get_next_line.c with the following:
 ```
 void	prepare_list_from_file(int fd, t_list **list)
 {